TavoAI/tavo-cli/HOMEBREW.md

 # Publishing to Homebrew

-This document explains how to publish the OVAT CLI tool to Homebrew.
+This document explains how to publish the TAVO CLI tool to Homebrew.

 ## Prerequisites